elviriljazi/chokolino-plugin/README.md

 ## Support and Feedback

-If you encounter any issues or have suggestions for improvements, please don't hesitate to contact our support team at support@example.com.
+If you encounter any issues or have suggestions for improvements, please don't hesitate to contact me at dev@elviriljazi.xyz.

 ---